 Other contemporary invasion accounts tell a different story.
 Poitiers, Jumièges, Huntingdon and Benoît say that the Normans built a fortress at Hastingas, as if Hastingas were a settlement.
 CBA says that the Normans constructed a fortress at "a port named Hastinges".
 Brevis Relatio says that William: "arrived with his whole army at another port nearby named Hastingas".
 Malmesbury says that William: "built another monastery near Hastingis, dedicated to St. Martin".
 That monastery was Battle Abbey, so it only makes sense if Hastingis was a settlement.
 Benoît says that after the battle: "William placed his best knights to guard the fortress at Hastinges", which only makes sense if Hastinges was a settlement.
-John of Worcester says that Harold: "... gave them battle at a place nine miles from Heastingas" was a settlement or port, which means that it was probably a settlement at a port.
+John of Worcester says that Harold: "... gave them battle at a place nine miles from Heastingar", which can only refer to a settlement.
+They all say or suggest that Hastingas was a settlement at a port.

 It is noteworthy that all the accounts that suggest Hastingas was a substantial area were written in England by people born in England, whereas those that say or suggest it was a settlement or port were written by Normans or in Norman monasteries.
-We interpret this to mean that Anglo-Saxons used the term Hæstingas to mean the Hastings Peninsula whereas Normans, at least until the mid-12th century, used the term Hastinges - often Latinised as Hastingas - to mean Hæstingaport.
+We interpret this to mean that Anglo-Saxons used the term Hæstingas to mean the Hastings Peninsula whereas Normans, at least until the mid-12th century, used the term Hastingas - often Latinised as Hastingas - to mean Hæstingaport.